 Applications

-Steel is produced with iron, and it’s used in civil engineering to make items like girders and reinforced concrete.
+Civil engineers use iron to produce steel, which they use to make items like girders and reinforced concrete.
 Alloy steels, which combine iron with nickel, chromium, vanadium, tungsten, and manganese as additives, are like carbon steels.

 Properties of Iron

-Earth’s inner core is believed to be an iron-nickel alloy with a ε structure, with four allotropes known: α, γ, δ, and ε.
+Earth’s inner core is believed to be an iron-nickel alloy with an ε structure, with four allotropes known: α, γ, δ, and ε.
 The melting and boiling points of iron are lower than earlier 3d elements but higher than manganese due to its half-filled 3d sub-shell.

 Magnetic properties of iron include the spontaneous partitioning of atoms into magnetic domains, making objects permanent magnets.
-Iron has four stable isotopes: 54Fe (5.845% of natural iron), 56Fe (91.754%), 57Fe (2.119%), and 58Fe (0.282%), and twenty-four artificial isotopes created.

 Advances in mass spectrometry have allowed for the detection and quantification of variations in stable isotope ratios of iron, providing insight into the origin and early history of the Solar System.
-Iron is the most abundant element in the core of red giants, iron meteorites, and dense metal cores of planets like Earth.

 Physical Properties of Iron